lisawagner/easy-eats/README.md

 Site pages folder structured to keep pages with multiple components per page all in one folder, along with their style sheets.

-React-router-dom v6 installed and base routes set up and tested.
+React-router-dom v6 installed and base routes set up and tested. :heavy_check_mark:

 ### `Navbar Component`